Community Right to Bid

 The Register of assets of community value is retained by the local authority, and is in place to give communities a chance to take control of the assets that they value should they come up for sale.
 The Register also includes unsuccessful nominations.

-If an asset on the Register is put up for sale, an eligible community organisation can trigger a six month moratorium period if they want to purchase the asset.
-During this six month period the asset cannot be sold on the open market, only to qualifying community interest groups.
-This allows qualifying community interest groups six month to raise capital and bid for the asset at market value.
+If an asset on the Register is put up for sale, an eligible community organisation can trigger a 6 month moratorium period if they want to purchase the asset.
+During this 6 month period the asset cannot be sold on the open market, only to qualifying community interest groups.
+This allows qualifying community interest groups 6 months to raise capital and bid for the asset at market value.

 Who can nominate